 Located in Calle San Vincente, the Basilica of San Vincent is another must-visit church in Avila.

-Built-in the 11th century, the church is one of the oldest buildings in the city and features some stunning Romanesque design with Spanish Gothic style traces.
+Built-in the 11th century, the church is one of the oldest buildings in the city and features some stunning Romanesque designs with Spanish Gothic-style traces.

 Explore the city of Avila

 Discover Avila’s culture, tradition, people, and cuisine by touring the city and visiting the local markets.

 Avila Travel and Tour Packages

 To help you plan out your visit to Avila, we listed places to visit and other amazing activities in Avila, Spain.
 We also listed some of the best travel and tour packages and excellent flight deals and accommodation.